vkn999/hello-world/README.md

 # hello-world
 just one repository

-i'm a fronted developer, and it's my first project on github
+i'm a full-stack developer, and it's my first project on github